inbo/coding-club/docs/gettingstarted.md

     * a folder called `data`
     * a folder called `src`

-__Note for git-users__ When familiar with Git, you can setup a coding club using the git-integration of Rstudio.
+__Note for git-users__: When familiar with Git, you can setup a coding club using the git-integration of Rstudio.
 Go to `File`  and choose `New Project...`.
 Pick `Version control`, next `Git`  and fill in the URL of the coding club in the `Repository URL`: `https://github.com/inbo/coding-club`

 ### Each session